 Urinary Incontinence Male

-- Weakening of the muscles that suspend the bladder
+- Weakening of the muscles that hold the bladder in place

-- Weakening of the muscles that control urine flow
+- Weakening of the muscles that control the flow of urine

-- Damage to the muscles that control urine flow following prostate surgery
+- Damage to the muscles that control urine flow after prostate surgery

 - Urinary tract infection